October 2, 2013

 Timing is everything in training your cat.
 Cats have short attention spans, so the reward must come immediately (within seconds) of the behavior or your cat may not know what it's for.

-For example, if you see her use the scratching post, throw some treats her way while she's scratching and tell her she's a good cat, but don't throw the treats if she has stopped scratching and is starting to something else of it's that "something else" that she'll think merits the reward.
+For example, if you see her use the scratching post, throw some treats her way while she's scratching and tell her she's a good cat, but don't throw the treats if she has stopped scratching and is starting to something else, or it's that "something else" that she'll think merits the reward.

 This is an important part of training.
-Use the same technique each time for each behavior, and make sure everyone in the family does the same.
+Give the same kind of reward each time your cat behaves the way you want him to, and make sure everyone in the family does the same.

 The best time to train is right before meal time when your cat is most motivated by food.
 Only train for short periods at a time (15 minutes max) or your cat may lose interest.
 As soon as she stops responding, stop training.